fieldtrip/website/reference/ft_layoutplot.md

  for topoplotting and the individual channel axes (i.e. width and height of the subfigures) for multiplotting.
-A correct 2-D layout is a prerequisite  for plotting the topographical distribution of the potential or field distribution, or for plotting timecourses in a topographical arrangement.
+A correct 2-D layout is a prerequisite  for plotting the topographical distribution of the potential or field distribution, or for plotting time courses in a topographical arrangement.

  This function uses the same configuration options as prepare_layout and